ENERGY STAR certified dishwashers get your dishes clean while:

 Skip the heat.

-Select the no-heat drying option.
+Use a rinse agent and select the no-heat drying option.
 It gives good drying results with less energy.